 - The more internships you do, the higher your pay could be once you graduate.
 Your experience is worth a lot!

 - You can test the waters.
-By doing internships, you can decide if you will even enjoy this career path you’re on.
+By participating in internships, you can decide if you will even enjoy this career path you’re on, or if you'd like to pursue something different.

 - Your skill set in a real-world setting is increased.
 That is invaluable.